 After analyzing the transactions, the journal’s data comes in chronological order.
 The term for listing the transaction in the journal is ‘journal entry.’
 This information then records in the general ledger.

 Businesses usually use a double-entry method of bookkeeping to record journal entries.
 There are two columns for each transaction, i.e., credit and debit.

 If you are purchasing machinery by utilizing cash, you will decrease the cash account and increase the assets account when recording the transactions.

 The steps for completing journal entries of a business are:

 - To identify the financial transactions that affect your business.

-- Analyze the accounting equation to observe the change (increase or decrease) in it.
+- Analyze the accounting equation to observe its change (increase or decrease).

-- Record the changes of journal entries by using credits and debits.
+- Record the changes in journal entries by using credits and debits.
 Follow the proper method of making journal entries.